-Once the job description is finalized with HR, the position requisition process begins.
+Once the job description is ready, it's time to begin the position requisition process.
 A Staff Personnel Requisition Form as well as a Staff Position Needs Analysis Form must be completed to initiate the hiring process.
-These two forms, available online at Human Resources Development Forms | University of Hartford, must be approved by the appropriate University Officer as well as the Budget Office.
+These two forms, available online at www.hartford.edu/hrd/forms.aspx, must be approved by the appropriate University Officer as well as the Budget Office.
 Once HRD receives your approved forms, you will receive a confirmation email from your designated HR Service Partner indicating your job search can begin.